Back to blog

 Surfer's internal linking feature scans your published content and identifies opportunities to add internal links between related pages.
 The tool analyzes the topical relevance between your pages and suggests specific anchor text and target URLs for each linking opportunity.
 For example, it might recommend linking the phrase "content optimization workflow" on your /blog/seo-strategy page to your /blog/content-optimization-guide page.

-Internal linking is one of the most consistently underutilized on-page SEO tactics, and automating the discovery of linking opportunities saves significant manual effort.
-The feature works by matching topical clusters across your content — pages that cover related subjects get linked together, reinforcing topical authority signals for search engines.
-Surfer presents these suggestions in a dashboard where you can review, approve, and implement them either manually or through the WordPress integration.
+Internal linking is one of the most consistently underutilized on-page tactics, so automating the discovery saves real manual effort.
+The feature matches topical clusters across your content, linking pages that cover related subjects and reinforcing topical authority signals.

 Surfer SEO Review 2026: This Shows EXACTLY What Google Wants